bwu-dart-graveyard/freebase_searchwidget_polymer/README.md

 You can obtain a key at [Google API Console](https://code.google.com/apis/console) (see also [Obtaining an API key](https://developers.google.com/freebase/v1/search-widget#obtaining-an-api-key)).
 To some extend the API can be used without an API key at least if you use the Sandbox version of the API.

+## Demo
+I have created a very simple [demo page](http://zoechi.github.io/dart-freebase-search-widget/index.html) with just two instances of the component (one left aligned, the other right aligned).
+Just set the focus and start typing ...

 ## Usage
 The files index.html/index.dart in the test subdirectory contain a simple example.